VidVidex/HDL-on-PYNQ/README.md

 After the bitstream is generated export the block diagram.
 To do this go to `File` > `Export` > `Export Block Design`.
-You can leave the default name and location as we'll change is later anyway.
+You can leave the default name and location as we'll change them later anyway.
 This will create a `.tcl` file which PYNQ needs to recognize your bitstream as an overlay.

 ![](img/integrate_5.png)